 Studio photography lighting tips – your first time in the studio

-Since I make my studio here in NJ available as a Photo studio rental space, I frequently meet newer photographers who would like to dabble in studio photography a bit.
+Since I make my studio here in NJ available as a Photo studio rental space, I frequently meet newer photographers who would like to dabble in studio photography a bit, but don’t have much experience of working in a studio.
 Sometimes they have experience with off-camera flash on location, or with a small home studio – and they would like to try out working in a larger studio area, using a range of studio lighting gear.
-(Btw, aside from some continuous lighting, the studio lights are all Profoto.
+(Btw, aside from some continuous lighting, the studio flashes are all Profoto.
 There are reasons for this.)

 With a fairly straight-forward way of working with studio lights, here are my tips for your first time in the studio.
-It shouldn’t be overwhelming, but should be stress-free fun instead!
+It shouldn’t be overwhelming – it should be stress-free fun instead!

 Camera settings and photo gear used